+Knowledge (Students will know...)

+Financial Knowledge:

-Knowledge (Students will know) Skills (Students will be able to) Financial Knowledge: Investments and loans allow you to transfer consumption across time The formulas for calculating interest: Simple Interest Formula, Compound Interest Formula, Continuous Compounding Formula Financial Skills: Calculate present value and future value in situations involving investments and loans Select and use the appropriate formulas for calculating interest in various contexts Apply the rule of 72 and identify situations when it is appropriate to estimate using the 3.
-Why the rule of 72 works and why it is used rule of 72 4 Create investment and horrowing plans for There are many different financial instruments that allow for different ways of transferring consumption with different costs/benefits characters based on their financial situation 5.
-Identify factors that positively/negatively affect one's credit score 5.
+- 1. Investments and loans allow you to transfer consumption across time - 2.
+The formulas for calculating interest: Simple Interest Formula, Compound Interest Formula, Continuous Compounding Formula - 3.
+Why the rule of 72 works and why it is used - There are many different financial instruments that allow for different ways of transferring consumption with different costs/benefits - 5.
 The importance of your credit score when transferring consumption